ansible/awx/docs/notification_system.md

 Hipchat allows you to create a team with limited users and message history for free, which is easy to set up and get started with.
 Hipchat contains a self-hosted server also which we should test for parity... it has a 30 day trial but there might be some other way to negotiate with them, redhat, or ansible itself:

 https://www.hipchat.com/server

+## Mattermost

+The mattermost notification integration uses Incoming Webhooks.
+These must be enabled in the System Console of Mattermost.
+If the user wishes to allow Ansible Tower notifications to modify the Icon URL and username of the notification then they must enabled these options as well.

+* `url`: The incoming webhook URL that was configured in Mattermost.
+Notifications will use this URL to POST.
+* `username`: Optional.
+The username to display for the notification.
+* `channel`: Optional.
+Override the channel to display the notification in.
+Mattermost incoming webhooks are tied to a channel by default, so if left blank then this will use the incoming webhook channel.
+Note, if the channel does not exist then the notification will error out.
+* `icon_url`: Optional.
+A URL pointing to an icon to use for the notification.

+### Testing considerations

+* Make sure all options behave as expected
+* Test that all notification options are obeyed
+* Test formatting and appearance.
+Mattermost will use the minimal version of the notification.

+### Test Service

+* Utilize an existing Mattermost installation or use their docker container here: `docker run --name mattermost-preview -d --publish 8065:8065 mattermost/mattermost-preview`
+* Turn on Incoming Webhooks and optionally allow Integrations to override usernames and icons in the System Console.

 ## Pagerduty